 The experimental results illustrated that the equilibrium moisture content (EMC) of canola seeds increased with decreasing temperature, at constant equilibrium relative humidity (ERH).
-Furthermore, at constant temperature, the EMC increased with increasing ERH.
+Furthermore, at a constant temperature, the EMC increased with increasing ERH.

-Four isotherm models were fitted to experimental data.
-The modified Oswin model gave the best fit to the experimental data with highest $R^2$ (0.989) and lowest values of MRE and SEE compared to other models for sorption isotherms of canola for a wide range of water activity (0.11-0.81).
+The experimental data were fitted to four isotherm models.
+The modified Oswin model gave better fit to the experimental data with highest $R^2$ and lowest values of MRE and SEE than other models for sorption isotherms of canola for a wide range of water activity (0.11-0.81).

-By applying the Clausius-Clapeyron concepts, the net isosteric heat of desorption was evaluated as an exponential function of moisture content.
-The net isosteric heat of desorption of canola varied between 1.58 - 10.41 kJ/mol at moisture varying between 1.0 - 12.5 % (d.b.).
+By applying the Clausius-Clapeyron concepts, the net isosteric heats of desorption were evaluated as a exponential function of moisture content.
+The net isosteric heat of desorption of canola varied between 1.58-10.41 kJ/mol at moisture varying between 1.0% - 12.5% (d.b.).